xburrito/Web-Project/README.md

 - Learn about the responsiveness of web pages across computer, tablet, and mobile platforms
 - No real purpose for this site yet (probably never)

+-Did not use FOUNDATION for as a responsive css assistant

 NOTE: SITE WON'T BE PUBLISHED ONLINE AND IS JUST FOR PERSONAL USE ONLY